 In this section, our aim is to disentangle the effect of stress testing on credit risk.
-Acharya et al. (2018) suggest that the rationale behind the stress-tested banks' decision to reduce bank lending is associated with mitigating a bank's credit risk profile.
+Acharya et al. (2018) suggest that the rationale behind the stress-tested banks' decision to reduce bank lending is to mitigate a bank's credit risk profile.
 Nonetheless, the drawback of their analysis is that they do not test this hypothesis and question the validity of their assumption.
 Consequently, we complement their study by assessing whether stress testing affects credit risk.

-Empirically, we implement the difference-in-differences strategy but utilise the dependent variables for credit risk proxied by the non-performing loan ratio 12.
+Empirically, we implement the difference-in-differences strategy but utilise the dependent variables for credit risk proxied by the non-performing loan ratio. $^{11}\,$

 Table 4 reports the effect of stress testing on the non-performing loans ratio.
 Model (1) presents the primary difference-in-differences interaction.
 We find statistically significant results, as stress-tested banks exhibit an increase in the non-performing loan ratio by 2 p.p. compared to non-stress tested banks.
-Acharya et al. (2018) suggest that banks reduce their loans to mitigate potential credit risk issues.
-By contrast, our results show that the stress-tested banks experience greater credit risk problems than non-stress tested banks.
+Acharya et al. (2018) suggest that